ornl-ssd/cpp-novice/_episodes/11-arrays.md

 declaration would consume more than 3 gigabytes of memory!

 Multi-dimensional arrays are just an abstraction for programmers.
-They are stored in the same way as single dimensional arrays, except that the compiler remmbers the size of each dimension and uses this to calculate the location of the element.
+They are stored in the same way as single dimensional arrays, except that the compiler remembers the size of each dimension and uses this to calculate the location of the element.

 The following two pieces of code produce the exactly the same result, but one uses a two-dimensional array while the other uses a simple array: